TheAccidentalTeacher/Ai-Agent/README.md

 ## Features

+- **✨ Universal Tooltips** (NEW v1.1.0) - Every UI element has helpful, context-aware tooltips with keyboard shortcuts
 - **Load Background Images**: Set your level background from any image file
 - **Add Game Assets**: Browse and add multiple sprites/objects to your scene
 - **Drag & Drop Positioning**: Click and drag objects to arrange your level